darthwalsh/bin/apps/WindowManagement.md

 ```

 Also spoon plugin: [miromannino/miro-windows-manager: Intuitive and clever mechanism for moving windows using only arrows, even resizing windows by thirds or quarters!
 For OSX](https://github.com/miromannino/miro-windows-manager)

+### Display Maid
+>https://funk-isoft.com/display-maid.html allows you to save and restore window locations based on your display configuration or user created profiles.
+- [ ] Try it #macbook  🔼

 ### MacsyZones
 [MacsyZones, FancyZones for macOS](https://macsyzones.com/)
 - Tried it, and seems to work like FancyZones but not sure exactly how to get working